 River Cave, discovered in 1903, is one of the most taxing caves to explore, but the reward is well worth it as it has beautifully unique features such as the Queen’s Canopy and the Minaret.
 Chifley Caves are worth a visit as its two delightful chambers boast vibrant coloured lights that date back to 1880.

-Imperial Caves are a set of easy caves where visitors come up close with fossil deposits, while Orient Caves contain some of the most amazing formations within the complex.
+Imperial Caves are a set of accessible caves where visitors come up close with fossil deposits, while Orient Caves contain some of the most amazing formations within the complex.
 Other caves include Ribbon, River, Jubilee and the Temple of Baal.

 To enjoy this cave adventure, make bookings with private coach companies that run day tours from Sydney to the Katoomba Railway station nearby.